vicksam/bike-rentals/README.md

 # Predicting Bike Rentals

-Bike-sharing company wants to know how many bikes it needs because if there are too few or too many it loses money.
+Bike-sharing company wants to know how many bikes it needs to keep.
 I help the company by predicting the number of rides on a given day.

 ### Overview